 The Patriot Post is the most cost-effective conservative force multiplier on the Web.
 By supporting our Patriots’ Day Campaign, you ensure the future of Liberty will be bright.

-BOTTOM LINE: The First Civil Right is To Keep and Bear Arms.
-It is the “the palladium of the liberties of the republic,” as it is the ultimate assurance of all other rights.
+NOTE: The First Civil Right is To Keep and Bear Arms.
+It is, as James Madison’s Supreme Court Justice, Joseph Story, rightly defined it, “the palladium of the liberties of the republic,” the ultimate assurance of all other rights.

 Who We Are